Search results for

 Skype is one of the best video conferencing apps for android

 Skype is the original FaceTime.
 It’s also one of the best alternatives to it.
-On top of its truly excellent cross-platform support (that includes a native app on some Linux distros), Skype is renowned for its stability, popularity, and its many features.
-You can also text and voice call your Skype contacts entirely free with an option to buy minutes to call actual phone numbers.
+On top of its excellent cross-platform support (including a native app on some Linux distros), Skype is renowned for its stability, popularity, and many features.
+You can also text and voice call your Skype contacts entirely free, with an option to buy minutes to call actual phone numbers.
 You can video with up to ten people if you want to.
 The only downside is that the official app is a little buggy.
 It always has been.
 However, it does work well enough to be a positive experience most of the time.
 It’s a perfectly acceptable alternative to FaceTime on Android.

 Snapchat